Stances of Faiths on LGBTQ Issues: Islam - Sunni and Shi’a

 With over a billion followers, Islam is the second largest religion in the world, and noted for its diversity of culture and ethnicity.
 Founded by the prophet Muhammad (peace be upon him) in 622 CE, Islam is an Abrahamic religion that shares its roots with Judaism and Christianity and recognizes Abraham, Moses and Jesus as prophets.
 Its sacred texts are the Qur’an, and secondary sources are found in cultural practices such as Sunnah and less so in Hadith, which continue to be studied and interpreted by both scholars and the faithful.
 At the core of Islam is the Shahadah, a declaration of faith that states, "There is no god but God, and later adaptations added “and Muhammad is the messenger of God."
 The Shahadah is one of the Five Pillars of Islam that also include charitable giving, fasting, praying several times each day, and going on pilgrimage to Mecca, if economically feasible, at least once in a lifetime.

-Because Islam has no central governing body, it is not possible to state clear policies regarding issues of interest to LGBT people.
+Because Islam has no central governing body, it is not possible to state clear policies regarding issues of interest to LGBTQ people.
 Depending on nationality, generation, family upbringing, and cultural influences, Islamic individuals and institutions fall along a wide spectrum, from welcoming and inclusive to a level of rejection that can be marked by a range of actions ranging from social sequestration to physical violence.
-In the United States, there is a growing movement to create inclusive communities for LGBT Muslims and their allies.
+In the United States, there is a growing movement to create inclusive communities for LGBTQ Muslims and their allies.
 This encompasses scholarly work that interprets sacred texts through a lens shaped by Muhammad’s own celebration of the diversity of Creation.

-It is rare that an openly LGBT Muslim feels fully welcome at a mainstream mosque in the United States.
+It is rare that an openly LGBTQ Muslim feels fully welcome at a mainstream mosque in the United States.
 Cultural norms and traditional readings of sacred texts often uphold a heteronormative binary of gender identification and sexual orientation that don’t allow for the range of identities present in today’s society.
 However, there are growing opportunities for alternative and meaningful worship and community.
-Muslims for Progressive Values (MPV) has founded Unity Mosques in Atlanta, GA; Columbus, OH; and Los Angeles, CA. The Muslim Alliance for Sexual and Gender Diversity hosts an annual retreat for LGBT Muslims in Pennsylvania each May.
+Muslims for Progressive Values (MPV) has founded Unity Mosques in Atlanta, GA; Columbus, OH; and Los Angeles, CA. The Muslim Alliance for Sexual and Gender Diversity hosts an annual retreat for LGBTQ Muslims in Pennsylvania each May.
 MECCA Institute, an online school for the study of an inclusive theology of Islam will open in fall 2015.
 (For further resources, see below.)

 Transgender men and women are recognized and accepted in many Islamic cultures around the world.
 In fact, the idea of a man or woman identifying as a member of the opposite gender is more likely to be accepted than that of a man or woman expressing sexual desire for someone of their own gender.